mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Good evening.
 I am Fajro um Holrag.
 Former fidelant for Holrag and primary benefactor of the Holragi Spacerail.
 I stand before the people of Heiko today, with your dearest fidelant Melna, to bring great news to both our peoples.
 We are also broadcasting this over the air to every conduit in the twelve provinces.
 This announcement will truly be a pivotal moment in the history of our world."

 He smiled at the crowd, expecting the sounds of awe and wonder, but there was only one emotion on their minds at that moment: worry.
-He quickly stopped smiling and continued.
+Melna could still hear the pattern in the static of her listener, but Fajro's voice was absent. _Curious_.

 "On behalf of my colleague Melna, I would like to announce that Holrag has uncovered the secrets of the obscura, and we are now planning countermeasures to fight off our mutual enemy."